 We’ll be covering:

-If you want to get betting on the NBA, take a look at our top-rated NBA betting sites and check if your state has legal NBA betting allowed.
+If you want to start betting on the NBA, take a look at our top-rated NBA betting sites to find the best sportsbook for you.

 An upset in sports is a result that goes against common choices.
 In the NBA, when the less favored team in a matchup wins, that is considered an upset.